Charlotte Olympia: Designer biography

-Charlotte Olympia Della was born on June 5 in 1981 in Cape Town, South Africa, to a Brazilian model Andréa de Magalhães Vieira and a British property developer Guy Della, son of the property tycoon Jack Dellal.
+Charlotte Olympia Della was born on June 5, 1981, in Cape Town, South Africa, to a Brazilian model Andréa de Magalhães Vieira and a British property developer Guy Della, son of the property tycoon Jack Dellal.

 Her sister is the model Alice Dellal.
 She lives in North Kensington, London with her husband, Maxim Crewe (m.2010) and has three sons.